Farm Credit Canada: History and governance

 FCC was established on November 12 1936, under the Farm Credit Act, at that time solely to provide loans to farmers.
 It succeeded the Canadian Farm Loan Board, which had been in operation since 1929.

 On April 2, 1993, Parliament passed the Farm Credit Corporation Act which then allowed the organization to expand beyond straightforward farm loans – to finance on-farm diversification projects and value-added agricultural operations beyond the "farm gate".
 In June 2001, the Farm Credit Canada Act changed FCC's name to Farm Credit Canada or Financement agricole Canada (FAC) in French.

-In October 2008, Farm Credit Canada was named one of Canada's Top 100 Employers by Mediacorp Canada Inc, and was featured in Maclean's newsmagazine.
+In October 2008, Farm Credit Canada was named one of Canada's Top 100 Employers by Mediacorp Canada Inc, and was featured in the magazine Maclean's.
 Later that month, Farm Credit Canada was named one of Saskatchewan's Top Employers, which was announced by the Saskatoon StarPhoenix and Regina Leader-Post newspapers.

 In December 2008, Farm Credit Canada was named one of Report on Business Magazines Top 50 Employers in Canada featured in The Globe and Mail newspaper.